 Ms. Richard-Farinha was admitted to the Oklahoma State Bar in 2005 and is also admitted to practice in the United States District Court, Western District of Oklahoma.
 She was also admitted to the Nevada State Bar in 2006 as well as being admitted to practice in the United States District Court, District of Nevada.

-Ms. Richard-Farinha’s primary areas of practice are Insurance Defense and Coverage, Construction Law, Personal Injury, General Liability, and Civil Litigation.
+Ms. Richard-Farinha’s primary areas of practice are HOA and Property Associations, Insurance Defense & Coverage, Construction Law & Defect, and Civil Litigation.
 Ms. Richard-Farinha also has extensive experience working with general contractor and builders in drafting contracts and assisting with risk management strategies.
 She also served as the President of the Junior League of Las Vegas for 2014-2015 and has worked with numerous non-profits in drafting bylaws, policies and procedures, legal documents, and has acted as a consultant for various groups regarding their structure and organization.

 University of Oklahoma

 J.D. – 2005

 B.A. - 2002

 United States District Court, District of Nevada 2006

 Oklahoma Bar Association